-We are now hiring workers for the upcoming May election!
+We are now hiring these workers for the upcoming March Primary Election:

 These elite election workers serve for a 12-day period at one of the early voting locations in Travis County.
 Workers greet voters and answer questions, demonstrate how to use the voting equipment, and check-in voters on a computer.
 Workers must be registered to vote in Travis County, able to attend an in-person, hands-on training class, and available to work the full 12-day period.
 The ability to speak both English and Spanish is a plus!
 Multiple locations and shifts are available.
 Positions pay $10.00 to $12.00 per hour.

 To apply for this position, fill out the Elections Division application and return it to the Elections Division office located at 5501 Airport Blvd.
 Applications are accepted from 8:00 am - 5:00 pm, Monday through Friday.

 NOTE: To fill out the application in Acrobat, open the application in Adobe Acrobat Reader instead of your browser's Acrobat viewer.
 Download Adobe Acrobat Reader for free .
 Once you complete your application you will need to print it out and sign it before returning it to the Election Division office.